NicolasMRTNS/NicolasMRTNS/README.md

 <br />

-I'm a graduate full stack software developer from France.
-I'm currently working as a full stack developer at <a href="https://exotrail.com/">Exotrail</a> in Toulouse until February the 28th 2022.
+I'm a software engineer from France.
+I'm currently working as at Capgemini on an Airbus project.

 **About me**

-- 💼 Full stack software developer at [Exotrail](https://exotrail.com/).
+- 💼 Software engineer at Capgemini.

 - 📈 I have a passion for software development and a strong desire to learn new technologies.